 The "Warrior Dads" series over at Postpartum Progress has some beautiful stories about what a few dads have felt & what they went through while watching the mother of their child/children battle a postpartum mood disorder.

-I never once thought to ask my hubby what it was that he was feeling.
+I never once thought to ask my husband what it was that he was feeling.
 Scared?
 Hurt?
 Angry?
 In my mind, it was my problem & only affected me.
 He could not even begin to understand what I was going through.
-What I didn't realize was that my struggle with postpartum anxiety/ocd affected him also.
+What I didn't realize was that my struggle with postpartum anxiety/ocd affected him too.
 The one person in the world I should have known I could lean on, I didn't think I could at the time & pushed him away.

 But, there was no way we were going to let PPD win.
 We ended up fighting this together.
 For us as individuals.
 For us as a couple.
 For each other.
 For our daughter.
 For our family.
 We have gone through some major scary times while kicking PPD's ass & did it test our marriage?
 Sure did.
 But in the end we came out even stronger as individuals, as a couple & as a family.
 We said in sickness & in health & we meant it.

 Here is my husband, Josh's post for the "Warrior Dads" series.
 You can also find it at Dads Speak Out on Postpartum Depression, Part 2: In Sickness & In Health.